 Those round flatten balls are made from the small thick-skinned tomato.
 These cherry tomatoes tend to be disappeared.
 Only one factory is still working.
 Tourism replaced the production of it.
 It is unlikely that you would find similar tomatoes anywhere else in Greece.
 What makes them unique is that are waterless and that they keep all the sweetness inside.
 This product has come from Italy at the time when the island was owned by the Venetians.

 You can find them, in every Restaurant in Santorini and they are absolutely delicious!!!!
-I couldn’t resist to eat them every day.
+I couldn’t resist eating them every day.

 Just make sure that does NOT contain fish.
-In a few places, they add fish on the mix.
+In a few places, they add fish to the mix.

 –> Fava (Broad Beans)

 Other than the traditional ones mentioned below here you find a full list of Vegan choices around the Island.